List of Star Wars species (P–T): Ryn

 Ryn are a humanoid race.
-Their bodies are covered in fur that primarily grows in a short fuzz all around, with the exception of their human-like hair and the human-like moustaches on the men.
+Their bodies are covered in fur that primarily grows in a short fuzz all around, with the exception of their human-like hair and the human-like mustaches on the men.
 They also have prehensile tails, excellent for grasping things.

 They are nomadic, with no knowledge of their original home world, and are either hated, ignored, or quietly despised in every corner of the Galaxy, notably such areas as the Corporate Sector, are fond of dance, song, and the enjoyment of life.
 A peculiar habit of theirs is that a Ryn cannot sleep in the same location twice.

 They apparently once had an impressive warrior tradition on their home world, but that was, save for their tendency to fight tenaciously, apparently lost, although sabacc, the popular card game that took the place of Pazaak in terms of card game prominence, is derived from their use of it as a fortune telling tool in their auguries.
-These auguries are today favoured by Hutts, who have a superstitious belief in the card tellings (that may not be entirely unjustified when the Force comes into play.)
+These auguries are today favored by Hutts, who have a superstitious belief in the card tellings (that may not be entirely unjustified when the Force comes into play.)

 A Ryn named Droma aided Han Solo in escaping the Jubilee Wheel, a space station in orbit around Ord Mantell, when it was attacked by a Yuuzhun Vong Tizo worm. the two later parted ways only to be reunited later aboard the Queen of Empire.
 Han later agrees to assist Droma in finding his clan-mates.